World Trade Center (1973–2001): February 26, 1993 bombing

 The first terrorist attack on the World Trade Center occurred on February 26, 1993, at 12:17 p.m.
 A Ryder truck filled with 1500 lb of explosives (planted by Ramzi Yousef) detonated in the North Tower's underground garage.
-The blast opened a 100 ft (30 m) hole through five sublevels with the greatest damage occurring on levels B1 and B2 and significant structural damage on level B3.
+The blast opened a 100 ft (30 m) hole through five sublevels, with the greatest damage occurring on levels B1 and B2 and significant structural damage on level B3.
 Six people were killed and 1,042 others were injured in the attacks, some from smoke inhalation.
 Sheikh Omar Abdel Rahman and four other individuals were later convicted for their involvement in the bombing, while Yousef and Eyad Ismoil were convicted for carrying out the bombing.
 According to a presiding judge, the conspirators' chief aim at the time of the attack was to destabilize the North Tower and send it crashing into the South Tower, toppling both skyscrapers.

 Following the bombing, floors that were blown out needed to be repaired to restore the structural support they provided to columns.
 The slurry wall was in peril following the bombing and the loss of the floor slabs that provided lateral support against pressure from Hudson River water on the other side.
 The refrigeration plant on sublevel B5, which provided air conditioning to the entire World Trade Center complex, was heavily damaged.
 After the bombing, the Port Authority installed photoluminescent pathway markings in the stairwells.
 The fire alarm system for the entire complex needed to be replaced because critical wiring and signaling in the original system were destroyed.

+The South Tower did not reopen for tenants until March 18, 1993, while the North Tower remained closed until April 1.
+The cost to repair both buildings was estimated at $250 million.
+The Vista International Hotel at 3 World Trade Center remained closed until November 1, 1994, after extensive repairs and renovations that amounted to $65 million.
 A memorial to the victims of the bombing, a reflecting pool, was installed with the names of those who were killed in the blast.
 It was later destroyed following the September 11 attacks.
 The names of the victims of the 1993 bombing are included in the National September 11 Memorial & Museum.

 January 14, 1998 robbery

-In January 1998, Mafia member Ralph Guarino gained maintenance access to the World Trade Center.
+In January 1998, a DeCavalcante crime family member Ralph Guarino gained maintenance access to the World Trade Center.
 He arranged a three-man crew for a heist that netted over $2 million from a Brinks delivery to the North Tower's 11th floor.